 Dr Angela Kintominas

-Angela Kintominas (she/her) is a Lecturer at the Faculty of Law & Justice at the University of New South Wales, Sydney.
-Angela's areas of expertise include feminist and critical theoretical approaches to gender, work, social reproduction and labour law, welfare states and migration.
-She has worked on projects across the fields of temporary labour migration, family migration and transnational family life, global care chains and migrant care and domestic work, au pairing, surrogacy, and the platformization of care and domestic work in the gig economy.
+Angela Kintominas (she/her) is a Lecturer at the Faculty of Law & Justice at Âé¶¹Éçmadou Sydney.
+Her areas of expertise spans feminist and critical theoretical approaches to gender, work and social reproduction, with a focus on the intersections of labour law, welfare states and migration regimes.
+She has worked on projects relating to temporary labour migration, family migration and transnational family life, global care chains and migrant care and domestic work, au pairing, childcare, and the platformization of care and domestic work in the gig economy.

 Angela is a member of the Editorial Board of the Australian Feminist Law JournalÌý(and former Managing Editor between 2021-2024).
-She previously served as an Editor of the Human Rights Defender and as a student Editorial Board Member of the Âé¶¹Éçmadou Law Journal.
-She is a member of the , and an Associate of the Australian Human Rights Institute at Âé¶¹Éçmadou Sydney.
+She is a member of the , a fellow of the Âé¶¹Éçmadou Gender Equality Hub and an Associate of the Australian Human Rights Institute at Âé¶¹Éçmadou Sydney.

-Angela has a PhD in Law from Âé¶¹Éçmadou Law and Justice where she was a Scientia PhD Scholar.
+Angela holds a PhD in Law from Âé¶¹Éçmadou Law and Justice, where she was a Scientia PhD Scholar.
+Her thesis won the 2024 Australian Legal Research Award for Best PhD as well as the Âé¶¹Éçmadou Dean's Award for Outstanding Thesis.
 Angela obtained a Master of Laws from Columbia Law School, where she was a Lionel Murphy Scholar and was awarded the Walter Gellhorn Prize for highest academic achievement.
-She took part in the Columbia Gender and Sexuality Law Clinic and was a graduate intern in the gender and migration team at UN Women Headquarters, New York.
-Angela obtained a Bachelor of Arts (Hons I) and Bachelor of Laws (Hons I, Valedictorian) from Âé¶¹Éçmadou Sydney.
+She also holds a Bachelor of Arts (Hons I) and Bachelor of Laws (Hons I, Valedictorian) from Âé¶¹Éçmadou Sydney.
 Prior to joining academia, Angela worked as solicitor and is admitted in the Supreme Court of New South Wales and the High Court of Australia.

 - Publications